veo-labs/openveo-portal/docs/developers/end-to-end-tests.md

 }
 ```

-In order not to drop your development openveo-portal database, you need to configure a test openveo-portal database through **databaseTestConf.json**.Typically you may want to change the database, username and password.
+In order not to drop your development openveo-portal database, you need to configure a test openveo-portal database through **databaseTestConf.json**.
+Typically you may want to change the database, username and password.

 **~/.openveo/core/databaseTestConf.json**